neel0210/dynamic/README.md

 - choose as per your need!

 ### Credits
-* Davinash97 - for his base script
+* DAvinash97 - for his base script
 * Astrako - for his help in each and everything
 * yukosky - for explaining me and sharing his idea
-* cytolytic - for his cleaver ideas
+* cytolytic - for his clever ideas

 ### - if i forgot to mention anyone, please do let me know